SeverinAlexB/ln-verifymessagejs/README.md

 ## Sign message

-Node operators can sign message with [Thunderhub](https://thunderhub.io/) and [Ride the Lightning](https://github.com/Ride-The-Lightning/RTL).
+Node operators can sign message with [Thunderhub](https://thunderhub.io/) or [Ride the Lightning](https://github.com/Ride-The-Lightning/RTL).

 If a user has access to a terminal messages can be signed directly with the cli.